Tufts Civic Semester

 The Tufts Civic Semester has been designed to provide an educational experience in which coursework and internship work build on and complement each other.
 Students are supported every step of the way so that their time before, during, and after their term abroad is meaningful and rewarding.
 During the Tufts Civic Semester, you will:

 - Prepare - Participants spend the month of August taking two courses taught by Tufts faculty: a Civic Studies course which prepares them for ethical and effective engagement with diverse communities, and a class about the region where they will spend their semester.
-Additional orientation programming will further prepare students for their upcoming experience.
+Additional orientation programming will bond the cohort and further prepare students for their upcoming experience.

 - Serve - A part-time (20 hours a week) placement at a non-profit organization is the foundation of the Tufts Civic Semester experience.
 Students learn while doing, sharpen their skills, and support important work around an issue they care about.